Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 7. Don’t omit information

 This is one of the most frequent mistakes people make on the FAFSA.
-When inputting information, make sure to fill in every single field.
+When inputting information, be sure to fill in every single field.
 If you leave a field blank, it’s assumed that you forgot to answer the question.
 When in doubt, enter a “0” or “not applicable” instead of leaving a blank.

 Related: Financial Aid Application Mistakes Can Cost You

-8. Send to all schools
+8. Send to all your schools of interest

 9. Always complete the FAFSA